-On Easter Sunday, you have the opportunity to see Easter bonnets to the New York City extreme as "paraders" wander along Fifth Avenue from 49th to 57th Streets.
-The area around St. Patrick's Cathedral is the ideal place to see the parade which runs from 10 a.m. until 4 p.m.
+On Easter Sunday, the streets of Manhattan come alive with spring colors and flowery bonnets as part of the annual Easter Parade and Bonnet Festival.
+Visitors and residents alike have the opportunity to see "paraders" wander along Fifth Avenue from 49th to 57th Streets, and the area around St. Patrick's Cathedral is the ideal place to see all the festivities, which run from 10 a.m. until 4 p.m.

-Unlike most New York City Parades, the Easter Parade is a far less organized event.
-From 10 a.m. - 4 p.m. the area along Fifth Avenue from 49th to 57th Streets is closed to vehicular traffic, and folks wander the street admiring various Easter Bonnets and Easter outfits.
-Visitors in town during Easter will enjoy stopping by the area for a bit during the festivities, but seeing the various Easter bonnets and costumed pets is probably only worth a short visit.
+Unlike most New York City Parades, the Easter Parade is a far less organized event; visitors in town during Easter will enjoy stopping by the area for a bit during the festivities, but seeing the various Easter bonnets and costumed pets are probably only worth a short visit.

 Easter Services at St. Patrick's Cathedral